-Formulation available and EPA registration number: Delegate (Dow AgroSciences) 25WG:62719-541.
+Formulation available and EPA registration number: Delegate (Dow AgroSciences) 25WG: 62719-541.

-§Spinosad (SpinTor, §Entrust, §GF-120) is a mixture of spinosyn A and spinosyn D molecules, a naturally derived group of toxicants from a species of Actinomycete bacteria.
-Spinosad, which acts as both a contact and a stomach poison, is available for use in apples, pears and stone fruits, primarily against lepidopteran species such as obliquebanded leafroller,codling moth, oriental fruit moth, and light apple and brown tufted budmoths although suppression of apple maggot is also exhibited.
-GF-120 is a specially formulated spinosad product mixed with a feeding attractant targeted specifically against apple maggot.
-GF-120 is applied differently than most pesticides as a low volume coarse spray at total spray volumes of 25-120 fluid ounces of spray mix per acre; applicators should refer to manufacturer labeling for specific information.
-Spinosad is essentially nontoxic to birds and fish, but exhibits toxicity to aquatic invertebrates and some beneficials.
-This product is toxic to bees exposed within three hours of application.
+Spinosad (SpinTor, §Entrust) is a mixture of spinosyn A and spinosyn D molecules, a naturally derived group of toxicants from a species of Actinomycete bacteria.
+Spinosad, which acts as both a contact and a stomach poison, is available for use in apples, pears and stone fruits, primarily against obliquebanded leafroller, although activity against spotted tentiform leafminer is also exhibited.
+Spinosad is essentially nontoxic to birds, fish, aquatic invertebrates, and most beneficials.
+It has a low bee-poisoning hazard.

-Formulations available and EPA registration numbers: §Entrust (Dow AgroSciences) 80WP: 62719-282;GF-120 (Dow AgroSciences) NF: 62719-498 SpinTor (Dow AgroSciences) 2SC: 62719-294.
+Formulations available and EPA registration numbers: §Entrust (Dow AgroSciences) 80WP: 62719-282; SpinTor (Dow AgroSciences) 2SC: 62719-294.